steineey/node-red-contrib-mongodb4/README.md

 ## Compatibility

-The latest version of node-red-contrib-mongodb4@2.4.x is compatible with the following MongoDB server versions: 7.0, 6.0, 5.0, 4.4, 4.2, 4.0, 3.6
+The latest version of node-red-contrib-mongodb4@2.4.x is compatible with the following MongoDB server versions: 8.0, 7.0, 6.0, 5.0, 4.4, 4.2, 4.0

-Node-RED >= v2.0.0,
+Node-RED >= v3.0.0
-NodeJS >= v14.20.1.
+NodeJS >= v16.20.1

-## Upgrade to node-red-contrib-mongodb4@2.x.x
+## Upgrade to node-red-contrib-mongodb4@3.x.x

-Version 2.x of this node-red node is now using the mongodb driver version 5.x.
+Version 3.x of this node-red node is now using the mongodb driver version 6.12.

-Driver versions 5.x are not compatible with Node.js v12 or earlier.
-If you want to use this version of the driver, you must use Node.js v14.20.1 or greater.

-The upgraded driver removes support for the Collection.insert(), Collection.update(), and Collection.remove() helper methods.
-The following list provides instructions on how to replace the functionality of the removed methods:

--   Migrate from Collection.insert() to insertOne() or insertMany()
--   Migrate from Collection.update() to updateOne() or updateMany()
--   Migrate from Collection.remove() to deleteOne() or deleteMany()
+These breaking changes could affect you if you upgrade from node-red-contrib-mongodb4@2.x.x to node-red-contrib-mongodb@3.x.x.
+[Read here](https://www.mongodb.com/docs/drivers/node/current/upgrade/#version-6.0-breaking-changes)

 ## Usage Example